-The simplest signal detection model for simultaneous lineups was briefly mentioned by Macmillan & Creelman (1991, p.
-251) in their classic signal-detection text and was considered in more detail by Duncan (2006) in a technical report.
-They both referred to this model as the Independent Observations model, as we will.
-According to this simple model, which we illustrate here in Figure 1, memory strength values for lures (innocent suspects and fillers) and for targets (guilty suspects) are distributed according to Gaussian distributions with means of μ{Lure} and μ{Target} , and standard deviations of σ{Lure} and σ{Target} , respectively.
-The innocent suspect is, from the witness's point of view, just another filler (assuming, as we do, a fair lineup).
+witness's point of view, just another filler (assuming, as we do, a fair lineup).
 Hence, there is only one lure distribution.
 A 6-member target-present lineup is conceptualized as 5 random draws from the lure distribution and 1 random draw from the target distribution, and a fair 6-member target-absent lineup is conceptualized as 6 random draws from the lure distribution.
-For the equal-variance case, $\sigma{Target} = \sigma{Lure} = \sigma$, the ability to discriminate innocent from guilty suspects (d'{IG}) is given by $d'{IG} = (\mu{Target} - \mu{Lure}) / \sigma$.
+For the equal-variance case, $\sigma{Target} = \sigma{Lure} = \sigma{r}$, the ability to discriminate innocent from guilty suspects (d'{IG}) is given by $d'{IG} = (\mu{Target} - \mu{Lure})/\sigma$.

 Note that, in the eyewitness context, d'{IG} is a population measure of discriminability, not a measure of discriminability for any particular participant.
-Eyewitness identification studies in the laboratory often involve a large number of once-tested participants (e.g., N = 1000).
+Eyewitness identification studies in the laboratory often involve a large number of once-tested participants (e.g., N=1000).
 Each participant, if tested individually using a list-memory procedure, would presumably yield a different d' score, reflecting the fact that some participants have better memories than others.
 The range of memory ability across once-tested participants in an eyewitness identification experiment is one of many possible sources of the variance represented by σ^2{Target} and σ^2{Lure} .
 Other possible sources of variance include (for example) how much attention participants paid to the mock-crime video and how similar the perpetrator in the video is to someone previously known to the participants.

-In a signal detection model (Figure 1), confidence ratings correspond to different decision criteria.
+In a signal detection model (Fig. 1), confidence ratings correspond to different decision criteria.
 Assuming 5 different levels of confidence associated with an ID, there are 5 different confidence criteria.
-The parameters c_1 through c_5 in Figure 1 represent the confidence criteria for positive IDs of a suspect or a filler.
+The parameters c_1 through c_5 in Fig. 1 represent the confidence criteria for positive IDs of a suspect or a filler.
 According to the Independent Observations model, a witness first determines which face generates the strongest memory signal (the MAX face) and then identifies that face if its memory signal exceeds c_1 , without regard for the memory signals generated by the other faces in the lineup.
 If the strength of the memory signal exceeds a higher criterion (e.g., c_3), the ID is made with correspondingly higher confidence.
 Although confidence ratings are sometimes taken when the decision is to reject the lineup, our focus is on predicting confidence ratings associated with positive IDs, which are made in relation to a particular lineup member and which are used to evaluate the reliability of eyewitness identifications in courts of law.

-The model illustrated in Figure 1 may be the simplest signal detection model for simultaneous lineups, but it is by no means the only one.
-The three models we investigate in this article differ in their assumptions about how the memory signals generated by the faces in a lineup are used to decide whether or not to identify the face that generates the strongest signal.
-We refer to these three models as the Independent-Observations model (Figure 1), the Integration model, and the Ensemble model.
-The diagnostic memory-strength variable for the Independent-Observations model is the raw (untransformed) memory-match signal generated by a face in the lineup (Macmillan & Creelman, 2005); for the Integration model, it is the sum of the memory-match signals generated by the faces in the lineup (Duncan, 2006); and for the Ensemble model, it is the difference between the memory-match signal for a given face and the average of the memory signals generated by all of the faces in the lineup.
-As described below, this model is a mathematical instantiation of the diagnostic feature-detection theory proposed by Wixted and Mickes (2014).
+The model illustrated in Fig. 1 may be the simplest signal detection model for simultaneous lineups, but it is by no means the only one.
+The three models we investigate in this article all apply to compund decision tasks (detection plus identification), such as a lineup (Duncan, 2006).
+However, they differ in their assumptions about how the memory signals generated by the faces in a lineup are used to decide whether or not to identify someone.
+We refer to these three models as the Independent Observations model (Fig. 1), the Integration model, and the Ensemble model.
+The diagnostic memory-strength variable for the Independent Observations model is the raw (untransformed) memory-match signal generated by a face in the lineup (Macmillan & Creelman, 2005); for the Integration model, it is the sum of the memory-match signals generated by the faces in the lineup (Duncan, 2006); and for the Ensemble model, it is the difference between the memory-match signal for a given face and the average of the memory signals generated by all of the faces in the lineup.
+As described below, the Ensemble model is a mathematical instantiation of the diagnostic feature-detection theory proposed by Wixted and Mickes (2014).